cncf/tag-security/governance/roles.md

 are identified, any Chair may act as Technical Lead.

 * Primary role of Chairs is to run operations and the governance of the group.
-* The Chairs are responsible for
+* The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
+Effective facilitation includes (but is not limited to) the following
+activities:
   * setting the agenda for meetings
   * extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time.